outmoded/hapijs.com/lib/tutorials/en_US/auth.md

 The last property is the `validateFunc` function.
 The `validateFunc` validates that a current cookie is still valid.
 For example, if a user authenticates themselves successfully, receives a cookie, and then leaves the site.
 Once they return, the `validateFunc` will check if their current cookie is still valid.

 You setup the default strategy by calling `server.auth.default('session')`.
-This will set set the default auth strategy for all routes.
+This will set the default auth strategy for all routes.

 Once your strategy is set up, you need to set up route that will validate the provided username and password.
 In this case, your `POST` route to `'/login'` will do just that.
 First, it will pull the `username` and `password` from `request.payload`, which the user provided in the form from the `'/login'` `'GET'` route.
 Next, you find the user from the database by searching for their username: